Skip to main content

 that will contain a catalog, such as products or multimedia items;

-3. For error pages - type for
+3. Error pages - a type for

 pages

 with errors.
-The error code must be linked in the Additional settings;
+The error code must be linked in the Additional settings; block.

 • Details contains three input fields: "Page title" - the title of the